PaulCampbell/hyperdom-boilerplate/readme.md

 ## What you get

-A simple single page app starting point to kick off your hyperdom single page app.
+A simple single page app starting point to kick off your hyperdom app.

 There's no server...
 This is just for your front ends.